 If applicable, cross out the preprinted entry on line 1 and enter in the margin the larger amount.
 For the definitions of enterprise zone business and qualified zone property, see sections 1397C and 1397D.
 For the definitions of renewal community business and qualified renewal property, see sections 1400G and 1400J(b).
-For the definition of qualified New York Liberty Zone property, see section 1400L(b)(2).
+For the definition of qualified Liberty Zone property, see section 1400L(b)(2)

 Recapture rule.
-If any qualified zone property placed in service during the current year ceases to be used in an empowerment zone by an enterprise zone business in a later year, the benefit of the increased section 179 expense deduction must be reported as "other income" on your return.
-Similar rules apply to qualified New York Liberty Zone property that ceases to be used in the New York Liberty Zone.
+If any qualified zone property (or qualified renewal property) placed in service during the current year ceases to be used in an empowerment zone (or a renewal community) by an enterprise zone business (or a renewal community business) in a later year, the benefit of the increased section 179 expense deduction must be reported as "other income" on your return.
+Similar rules apply to qualified Liberty Zone property that ceases to be used in the Liberty Zone.